adel-cj/ColorDetectorApp/README.md

 **5. Displaying the Result**
 The detected color name is displayed on the screen (binding.colorName.text).
 When a photo is taken, the app overlays the detected color name on the image before saving it.

+NOTE: JUST IMPORT THE ZIP FILE ON ANDROID STUDIO